miniedwins/Obsidian-Vault/技術資料/SMBus/Packet Error Code.md

 // TODO : Capture Receive byte protocol with PEC

+## Packet Error Checking
+The Packet Error Checking mechanism improves reliability and communication robustness.
+Implementation of Packet Error Checking by SMBus devices is optional for SMBus devices but is required for devices participating in and only during the ARP process.
+SMBus devices that implement Packet Error Checking must be capable to communicate with the controller and other devices that do not implement the Packet Error Checking mechanism.

+Packet Error Checking, whenever applicable, is implemented by appending a Packet Error Code (PEC) at the end of each message transfer.
+Each protocol (except for Quick Command and the SMBus Host Notify protocol described Section 6.5.9) has two variants: one with the Packet Error Code (PEC) byte and one without.
+The PEC is a CRC-8 error-checking byte, calculated on all the message bytes (including addresses and read/write bits).
+The PEC is appended to the message by the device that supplied the last data byte.

 ## Packet error checking implementation
 The SMBus must accommodate any mixture of devices that support Packet Error Checking and devices that do not.
 A device that acts as a target and supports the PEC must always be prepared to perform the target transfer with or without a PEC, verify the correctness of the PEC if present, and only process the message if the PEC is correct.
 Implementations are encouraged to issue a NACK if the PEC is present but not correct.